Tuesdays, January 9 – February 13, 10am-12pm (6 weeks)

 Thomson goes on to discuss a brief overview of synesthesia.
 Synesthesia is defined by Merriam Webster as: “a subjective sensation or image of a sense (as of color) other than the one (as of sound) being stimulated”.
 A synesthete can hear color or see colors with music.
 There is an overlap in sensory experience.
 Thomson explains that these sensory pathways in our brain already run close together, and it is believed that synesthesia is a result of “pathways of communication between sensory regions that don’t normally exist”.
 (Thomson, 80).

 Thomson then suggests that we may all have aspects of synesthesia and can strengthen or build these crossovers with use.
 Now to get to why I am writing about this on my blog: I think artists inherently build unique ways of seeing the world through the act of making art.
 A plein air painter will begin to notice colors in light that a non painter might not.
 A sculptor my feel the sensation of certain sounds or smells in the molding of clay or bending of metal.
 From personal experience, I know that I see shapes and colors in places I once did not.
 And many of my students have expressed similar sentiments.

 Simply put, the practice of art is not just about developing the skills of mixing greens, using the right marks, or understanding perspective.
 The repetition and practice of art regularly is literally rewiring your brain and changing way you experience the world.
 This cannot be learned.
 You must grow it by making art regularly like building a muscle.
 Artists of all experience levels benefit from challenging themselves and being uncomfortable.
 It is only when we step out of our comfort zone that we create new connections, break mindless habits, and add complexity to our senses.

+I have been teaching art for over a decade.
+Most of my classes are designed by me and are geared to embrace a range of experience levels.
 Being an artist takes WORK.
 But it is never too late to start.
 I believe one should start in a way that will be less intimidating.
 Don’t spend thousands on supplies and then be afraid to “waste them” on “bad paintings”.
 The hardest part of making art is not to learn the tools or techniques.
 The hardest part is breaking old habits and being fearless in trying new approaches.

 As a teacher, my goal is to help the individual on their unique journey while providing general goals and lessons for everyone in the class to learn from and respond to.
 I hope you will consider taking a class with me at some point.
 I offer classes in painting (acrylic), abstraction, pastel, mixed media, landscape, drawing, and more.
 Click on the classes link above to see what’s coming!
 Feel free to contact me with any questions .
 I hope to make art with you soon.